 Plastic Waste Management Rules, 2021 – Ban single-use plastics and promote recycling.

-2. What are the 3 types of solid waste?
+2. What are the major types of solid waste classified by their source?

-3. What are the five ways of solid waste management?
+3. What are the five primary methods used for solid waste disposal?

-4. What are the four types of solid waste management?
+4. What are the harmful effects of improper solid waste management on the environment?